1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 1902 BTH start production at Mill Road site, later becoming AEI, GEC, Alstom, Converteam and GE.

-A branch of the Midland Counties District Bank opened in Market Place.
+A branch of the Midland Counties District Bank opened at 3 Albert Street.

-Arnold High School founded in Elsee Rd (later became Rugby High School).
+Arnold High School founded in Elsee Road (later became Rugby High School).

 1904 The first dedicated horse drawn ambulance in Rugby, the ‘Mary Wood’ Ambulance, becomes operational.